Skip to content

 Best Things To Do In New Delhi!

-India Gate is one of the most famous monuments and a landmark of the city.
+India Gate is one of the most famous monuments and a city landmark.
 It stands in the heart of New Delhi.
 The foundation stone of the India Gate was laid in 1920.
 The 42-meter-high monument was dedicated to all Indian soldiers of the British Army who died in the First World War.
 Another monument in the spacious square is the Amar Jawan Jyoti.
 It was added later and reminded us of the soldiers who sacrificed their lives in the Indo-Pakistani War in 1971.

-India Gate is surrounded by lush green lawns, which are popular picnic spots.
-The wide streets around India Gate are the perfect spot for walking in the morning and evening.
+Lush green lawns and popular picnic spots surround India Gate.
+The wide streets around India Gate are perfect for walking in the morning and evening.
 The space around the monument is popular with Indian families because children have plenty of room to run and play.
-As night falls, India Gate and the surrounding fountain are beautifully illuminated, making for a lovely sight that you don’t want to miss.
+As night falls, India Gate and the surrounding fountain are beautifully illuminated, making for a lovely sight you don’t want to miss.

 Presidential Residence Rashtrapati Bhavan